marcelm/cutadapt/doc/guide.rst

 Also, we prefix the ``^file:`` with the ``^`` character to specify that we want to :ref:`anchor the 5’ adapters <anchored-5adapters>`.

-These barcode sequences have a length of 8, which means that Cutadapt would not allow any errors when matching them: The default is to allow 10% errors, but 10% of 8 is 0.8, which is rounded down to 0.
-To allow one error, we increase the maximum error rate to 15% with ``-e 0.15``.
+Since these barcode sequences have a length of 8 and the default maximum error rate is 10%, Cutadapt would by default not allow any errors when matching them (a single error would result in an error rate of 1/8=12.5%).
+We therefore use ``-e 1`` to allow one error.
-Finally, we also use ``--no-indels`` because we don’t want to allow insertions or deletions.
-Also, with the ``--no-indels`` option, Cutadapt can use a different algorithm and demultiplexing will be many times faster.

 Here is the final command::

-    cutadapt -e 0.15 --no-indels -g ^file:barcodes.fasta -o "trimmed-{name}.fastq.gz" input.fastq.gz
+    cutadapt -e 1 -g ^file:barcodes.fasta -o "trimmed-{name}.fastq.gz" input.fastq.gz

 Demultiplexing is also supported for paired-end data if you provide the ``{name}`` template in both output file names (``-o`` and ``-p``).
 Example::

-    cutadapt -e 0.15 --no-indels -g ^file:barcodes.fasta -o trimmed-{name}.1.fastq.gz -p trimmed-{name}.2.fastq.gz input.1.fastq.gz input.2.fastq.gz
+    cutadapt -e 1 -g ^file:barcodes.fasta -o trimmed-{name}.1.fastq.gz -p trimmed-{name}.2.fastq.gz input.1.fastq.gz input.2.fastq.gz

 Paired-end demultiplexing always uses the adapter matches of the *first* read to decide where a read should be written.
 If adapters for read 2 are given (``-A``/``-G``), they are detected and removed as normal, but these matches do not influence where the read pair is written.
 This is to ensure that read 1 and read 2 are always synchronized.

-To demultiplex using a barcode that is located on read 2, you can swap the roles of R1 and R2 for both the input and output files ::
+To demultiplex using a barcode that is located on read 2, you can "cheat" and swap the roles of R1 and R2 for both the input and output files ::

-    cutadapt -e 0.15 --no-indels -g ^file:barcodes.fasta -o trimmed-{name}.2.fastq.gz -p trimmed-{name}.1.fastq.gz input.2.fastq.gz input.1.fastq.gz
+    cutadapt -e 1 -g ^file:barcodes.fasta -o trimmed-{name}.2.fastq.gz -p trimmed-{name}.1.fastq.gz input.2.fastq.gz input.1.fastq.gz

 If you do this in a script or pipeline, it may be a good idea to add a comment to clarify that this reversal of R1 and R2 is intended.